 Minimizes Urinary Tract Infections

-This figure indicates the percentage of long-term care residents that have had urinary tract infections.
-UTI's may be an indication of a nursing home with worse hygiene protocols.
-However, this statistic could be misleading for some nursing homes due to varying reporting standards for these infections.
+This figure measures the percent of long-term stay patients who had a UTI.
+UTI's could be an indicator of poor nursing care.
+However, this statistic may be skewed for certain facilities due to different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication